-Researchers test drug combinations to prevent graft vs. host diseaseJune 26th, 2012 in Diseases, Conditions, Syndromes /
+Researchers test drug combinations to prevent graft vs. host diseaseJune 26, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at Moffitt Cancer Center have conducted a clinical trial aimed at preventing graft vs. host disease (GVHD) in patients who have received hematopoietic (blood) cell transplants (HCT).
 The study, comparing the drug tacrolimus (TAC) in combination with either methotrexate (MTX ) or sirolimus (SIR), found that the sirolimus/tacrolimus (SIR/TAC) combination was more effective in preventing grades II-IV acute GVHD and moderate-severe chronic GVHD after allogeneic blood cell transplantation.

 The study randomized 74 patients, ages 16 to 70, to receive either SIR/TAC or MTX/TAC.
 Patients were stratified by donor relation (siblings or matched, unrelated individuals) and age.